phpro/zf-smartcrud/README.md

 Todo
 ============

+* improvement: Use MvcEvent to add the onBootstrap actions of the controller
 * improvement: Implement list view (Based on form hydrator)
 * improvement: Implement read view (Based on form hydrator)
 * improvement: Add better redirect funcitonality to the RedirectModel